was111607/sample-gcp-nlp-flask/backend_api/README.md

     python main.py

 Visit the link generated ('Running on http://127.0.0.1:8080/') to view your application running locally.
 Test it out! (click on the link from cloud shell)

+You should be presented with a [Swagger UI](https://swagger.io/tools/swagger-ui/) page.
+This page will allow you to interact with the backend REST API easily.
+In the examples we have given you can make a post request where we apply sentiment analysis on some given text and then save it to [GCP Datastore](https://cloud.google.com/datastore/docs/quickstart)

 Press `Control-C` on your command line when you are finished to stop the application.